 ROCHESTER:

 Coming back to Rochester in 2014 after not playing guitar for a few months I started a band with Len Colantoni.
 We named it The Bad Grampas.
-However it conflicted with another band I was trying to get in to "The Pop Show Band" with my long time friend Nick Russo.
-Neither band worked out and the Grampas continued without me for quite a few years during which time I was the bassist for Happy Daze.
+However it conflicted with another band I "The Pop Show Band" with my long time friend Nick Russo.
+Neither band worked out and the Grampas continued without me for quite a few years during which time I was the bassist for Happy Daze Ross "Hodgey" Cardone (RIP), Angelo Ciresi, Rich Fiordeliso, John Siemer, Roy Vatale (Original guitarist) and Skyway..

 I am currently the guitarist in "Three Hits and a Miss" with Nick Russo, Rich Fiordeliso and Brenda Weber "